Using traffic logs

 • User agent type: filter on the category of User-Agent.
 We categorize User-Agents under 4 types: Desktop clients, Mobile clients, Search engines, Tools and miscellaneous.

-• Referrer: if the Referrer was provided in the request, this filter allows to search your logs based on this referrer.
+• Referrer: if the Referrer was provided in the request, this filter allows you to search your logs based on this referrer.

 • Content type: as redirection.io logs all the traffic of your website, you may want to filter based on the Content-Type of the response, to display only web pages (text/html), for example.